 Lloyd Isaak brings a wealth of experience in public open-space design, natural and heritage conservation and project management.
 His experience spans over 31 years and is balanced between public and private sector work.
 His passion is to lead and deliver projects that enhance the quality of life for people within their communities.
 He has been involved, at the highest level, in delivering award winning projects and programs in various communities within Saskatchewan.
 Lloyd is a member of the Saskatchewan Association of Landscape Architects and the Canadian Society of Landscape Architects.
 He also has a diploma in Architectural Engineering Technology.

 Certainly she’s fun, energetic and creative, but you’d be hard-pressed to find an adjective that can begin to capture the real Stephanie.
 A technical school graduate in Media Arts Production, Stephanie has taken her love of photography, film and graphic design and fused them all into an unexpected career as a CAD Technologist with Crosby Hanna & Associates.
-For an artist like Stephanie, the relaxed, friendly and inspiring atmosphere at Crosby Hanna feels so much like home, it’s a wonder she doesn’t wear pyjamas to work.
+For an artist like Stephanie, the relaxed, friendly and inspiring atmosphere at Crosby Hanna feels so much like home.

 Stephanie’s great sense of humour and contagious, easy laugh instantly endear her to clients and co-workers alike.
 When it comes to work though, she’s downright serious – applying her artistic passion and eye for detail to every plan she designs.
 From drawing concept plans for the architects to photographing projects onsite, Stephanie’s creative muscle gets plenty exercise.